mohaimenz/acdnet/README.md

 4. Install `FFmpeg` for downsampling and upsampling audio recordings

 ##### Note
 * ACDNet is developed and tested in macOS environment.
-The forthcoming sections assumes that you have the above libraries/softwares installed in your work station.*
+The forthcoming sections assumes that the above libraries/softwares are now installed.*

 #### A.2 Dataset preparation
-1. Download/clone the repository in your computer.
+1. Download/clone the repository.
-2. Go to the root of ACDNet directory using your terminal.
+2. Go to the root of ACDNet directory using the terminal.
 3. To download and process ESC-50 dataset, run: ```python common/prepare_dataset.py```
 4. Prepare the validation data, run: ```python common/val_generator```

 *All the required data of ESC-50 for processing `44.1kHz` and `20kHz` are now ready at `datasets/esc50` directory*

 #### A.3 Training ACDNet (PyTorch)
-*You may want to use the pretrained models provided inside `torch/resources/pretrained_models` directory for saving time.
+*There are pretrained models provided inside `torch/resources/pretrained_models` directory thta can be used instead of training a new model.
 The model names are self explanatory.
 There are 5 pretrained ACDNet models validated on 5-folds (5-fold cross validation), 95% Weight pruned and retrained ACDNet model for hybrid pruning, ACDNet20 pruned and fine-tuned (not trained) and ACDNet-20 trained model*

 However, to conduct the training of a brand new ACDNet, run: ```python torch\trainer.py```
 ##### Notes